-San Antonio’s main thoroughfare isn’t a road—it’s the River Walk.
-In 1929, local architect Robert H. Hugman presented his innovative vision for the city: a series of shops and restaurants lining the San Antonio River, one story below street level, as it courses through a five-mile section downtown.
-Today, the meandering San Antonio River Walk is a charming, pedestrian-friendly way to explore the city’s main attractions, including the San Antonio Museum of Art, Tex-Mex restaurants, the open-air Arneson River Theatre, and the 300-year-old Spanish mission known as the Alamo.
+San Antonio’s main thoroughfare isn’t a road—it’s the River Walk, a charming, pedestrian-friendly way to explore the city’s main attractions, including the San Antonio Museum of Art, Tex-Mex restaurants, the open-air Arneson River Theatre, and the 300-year-old Spanish mission known as the Alamo.
 The famous 1836 battle between Mexican troops and Texan settlers is remembered by thousands of visitors who tour the battlegrounds and peruse museum exhibits free of charge.
-If you’re tired of the city bustle, decamp for nearby Texas Hill Country, where you can go tubing on a river in New Braunfels or explore quaint Fredericksburg, known for its German heritage.
+If you’re looking to escape the bustle of the city, the nearby Texas Hill Country offers tubing on a river in New Braunfels or explore quaint Fredericksburg, known for its German heritage.

-La Villita, Spanish for “little village,” is San Antonio’s oldest neighborhood, settled nearly 300 years ago.
-Browse stalls of handmade wool blankets, turquoise jewelry, copper wares, and folk art.
+Spanish for “little village,” La Villita is San Antonio’s oldest neighborhood, settled nearly 300 years ago.
+Browse stalls of handmade wool blankets, turquoise jewelry, copper wares, and folk art made by local artisans.

-King William Historic District, a 25-block area south of the San Antonio River, is home to elegant 19th-century homes.
+This 25-block area south of the San Antonio River is home to elegant and expansive 19th-century homes, first built by the city’s German immigrants.
 Take a stroll to admire the Victorian and Greek Revival-style architecture.

-San Antonio is wonderfully temperate in the winter months from November through March, when average highs range from 62 to 74 degrees.
-Summer is hot and humid, with July and August highs regularly reaching the upper 90s.
+San Antonio is a perfect winter escape: From November through March, average highs range from 62 to 74°F. Summer is hot and humid, with July and August highs regularly reaching the upper 90s.
 Summer rains provide a brief reprieve from the heat.